jessmitch42/clothing_store-cli-app/README.md

-# IsItPoly
+# Is It Poly

-Welcome to "Is It Poly?" -- very, very important gem!
+Welcome to "Is It Poly?" a.k.a "Ya.... it's nice... but is it polyester??" -- very, very important gem!

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/is_it_poly`.
 To experiment with that code, run `bin/console` for an interactive prompt.